C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: Structure Theorem for

 \section{Structure Theorem for $\OO_\TT(\KK,\JJ)$}

-In this section we generalize the main result of \cite{fmr} - Structure Theorem.
-To this end we introduce and discuss the notions of invariance and saturation for ideals in right tensor $C^*$-precategories. \begin{defn} We shall say that an ideal $\NN$ in a right tensor $C^*$-precategory $\TT$ is \emph{invariant} if $\NN \otimes 1 \subset \NN$.
+In this section we generalize the main result of \cite{fmr}.
+To this end we introduce and discuss the notions of invariance and saturation for ideals in right tensor $C^*$-precategories. \begin{definition} We say that an ideal $\NN$ in a right tensor $C^*$-precategory $\TT$ is \emph{invariant} if $\NN \otimes 1 \subset \NN$.
 For such an ideal there is a \emph{quotient right tensor $C^*$-precategory} $\TT/\NN$ defined by